DandhalaAdnan/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe game using Android and Ktr using Jetpack compose
+Tic Tac Toe game build using Android and Ktr using Jetpack compose